Azure/azure-docs-powershell-samples/README.md

 # Microsoft Open Source Code of Conduct

-This project has adopted the
+This repository has adopted the
 [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or